About

 In 2019 I published a one-of-a-kind Hebrew English dictionary about the Land of Israel – Know the Holy Land.
 The book is available on Amazon at: https://www.amazon.com/author/shaishvalb

-I recently (early 2023) am about to finished writing the manuscript for my second book in English – A Bridge to your Roots (temp.).
+I am about to finish writing the manuscript for my second book in English – A Bridge to Your Roots.
 Using my knowledge of the Bible and Hebrew, my book connects Evangelical Christian believers to the Land of Israel, where all the roots of their faith began at the time of Jesus.
-I expect the book to be published in mid 2023, so stay tuned!
+I expect the book to be published in late 2024, so stay tuned!

-I offer you my services as a one-stop shop for all your needs in Israel: guidance, transportation, booking hotels, VIP handling at the airport, and anything else you might need.early
+I offer you my services as a one-stop shop for all your needs in Israel: guidance, transportation, booking hotels, VIP handling at the airport, and anything else you might need.

 After a career as an entrepreneur and a businessman, I decided to turn my passion for the Land of Israel into a career.
 I am a licensed tour guide, certified by the Israeli ministry of tourism, and I hold a BA degree Graduated with Honors in Middle Eastern studies.